 During term time the designated safeguarding lead (or a deputy) should always be available (during school hours) for staff in the school to discuss any safeguarding concerns.
 Whilst generally speaking the designated safeguarding lead (or deputy) would be expected to be available in person, it is a matter for individual schools working with the designated safeguarding lead, to define what "available" means and whether in exceptional circumstances availability via phone and or Skype or other such media is acceptable.
 It is a matter for individual schools and colleges and the designated safeguarding lead to arrange adequate and appropriate cover arrangements for any out of hours/out of term activities.
-When the school is closed, all staff have the contact details of the Head Teacher (DSL).
-Also see COVID 19 safeguarding addendum-which is to be used when the school is partially or fully closed.
+When the school is closed, all staff have the contact details of the DSL.